branchseer/DeskGap/README.md

 }
 ```

-`index.js` is the entry file that creates a window which will render a HTML page:
+`index.js` is the entry file that creates a window which will render an HTML page:
 ```js
 const { app, BrowserWindow } = require('deskgap');